llattes/courseprojectGCD/README.md

 ## About the project

-This GitHub repository contains all the necessary files to run the scripts properly, including the UCI dataset.
+This GitHub repository contains the script for cleaning, transforming and merging the contents of the different files included in the UCI HAR Dataset.
+For sizing reasons, the dataset itself was not included in this repo, but you can find the URL for downloading it below.

 ## Important files